csfeeser/k8s/day2_challenge.md

     `kubectl describe pod challengepod > ~/home/student/static/poddesc.txt`

     </details>

+0. Create a user named 'tony', who is a developer, with the following permissions:

+In the namespace "development", tony can:

+- [pods, secrets, configmaps] - get, list, watch, create, apply, describe
+- [deployments] - get, list, watch, create, apply, describe

+In all namespaces, tony can:

+- [pods] - get, list, watch, describe

 ## When you are finished, return to the correct context!

 `student@k8s-000-bchd:~$` `kubectl config use-context kubernetes-the-alta3-way`